AHoltermann/pauli_errors/README.md

 While this method is valid for X errors, and likely Z errors, I don't know if it will work for Y errors since they give negative values under transposition

+One interesting idea would be to add computation ability for arbitrary unitary of correct dimension U<xiyiixz>U* on either side of our tensored strings